parmentelat/asynciojobs/README.md

 A job inserted in several schedulers will most likely behave very oddly, as each scheduler will be in a position to have it move along.

+### You can only create requirements between jobs in the same scheduler

+With nested schedulers, it can be tempting to create dependencies between jobs that are not part of the same scheduler, but that belong in sibling or cousin schedulers.

+This is **currently not supported**, a job can only have requirements to **other jobs in the same scheduler**.

+Like for the previous topic, as of now there is no provision in the code to enforce that, and failing to comply with that rule will result in unexpected behaviour.

 ### Create as many job instances as needed